micheldore/tweedekamer/README.md

 A pypi package for retrieving Dutch parliamentary debate data.

 Using this package you can download Dutch parliament debates and subtitles.
 It is based on the website <https://debatgemist.tweedekamer.nl>.
 This package is not affiliated with the Dutch parliament.
-It is not allowed to use this package for commercial purposes.\n This package is still in beta, so expect bugs and missing features.
+It is not allowed to use this package for commercial purposes.

+ This package is still in beta, so expect bugs and missing features.

 ## Installation